You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 Work with influencers to promote your books

-• Increase visibility by showcasing your book to their loyal follower base.
+• Increase the book’s visibility by showcasing your book to their loyal follower base.

-• Provide social proof through honest reviews and personal recommendations.
+• Provide social proof through positive reviews and personal recommendations.

 • Create engaging content like unboxings, reels, and themed photos.